-• Narrow changes to TAS 1, Statement of Practice 2 and TAS 8 are effective for annual reporting periods beginning on or after 1 January 2023.
+TAS 1, Notice of Implementation 2 and narrow changes in TAS 8 are effective for annual reporting periods beginning on or after 1 January 2023.
 These amendments aim to improve accounting policy disclosures and help financial statement users distinguish between changes in accounting estimates and changes in accounting policies.